AMEE/amee-data-abstraction/README.txt

 The AMEE::DataAbstraction module uses the 'amee' ruby gem to interact with AMEE.
-The standard method for configuring and instantiating a connection to the AMEE API is to provide authentication credentials in the /config/amee.yml file, structured thus:
+The standard method for configuring and instantiating a connection to the AMEE API is to provide authentication credentials in the /config/amee.yml file.
+It is recommended to use one of the caching options in order to reduce API calls:

   ---
   production: